 - Christmas Wreath Rolls

 - And check this out: All the Bread Recipes You'll Ever Need

 - 4 cups unbleached all purpose flour

-- tbsp For the topping: 2 fresh herbs finely chopped (I used a mix of rosemary, lavender and sage.
+- 2 tablespoon herbs (for the topping, finely chopped.
+I used a mix of rosemary, lavender and sage.
 Use all or one.
 Thyme and oregano are great too)

 - 1 cup Kalamata olives